techministrator/check-and-rotate-iam-access-keys-age/README.md

 `S3_CSV_BUCKET`

-- Name of the Bucket that used to store newly-rotated or newly-created access key and secret of the user.
+- Name of the Bucket that the function uses to store newly-rotated or newly-created access key and secret of the user.
 This bucket is created within `serverless.yml` in `resources:Resources` section.
 You can remove this section and simply specify your own bucket name.

 `LAST_CHECK_DATE_TAG_KEY`